adees/Projects-Cplusplus/README.md

 It gives you the factorial of a simple integer resulting in multiplication of certain numbers and giving you result as an integer.
 This program Calculates the factorial of the number you entered using only loop statement in C++.

+#Triangle

+This program creates a left sided/ angled triangle made by stars using only loop function.